We're currently making improvements to our Online Banking service.

 As part of your home purchase you will require a solicitor or licensed conveyancer to represent you, HSBC will also require a solicitor or conveyancer to act on its behalf.

-How can I secure the interest rate?
+How do I secure the mortgage interest rate?

 Can I use my own valuers?

 While you can arrange for your own valuer to carry out a comprehensive inspection and valuation on your behalf, e.g. a Homebuyers Report or Building Survey, we will need to obtain our own valuation for purchase, remortgage and homeowner loan applications to ensure the property we are lending against provides suitable security.
 We don't charge a fee for the preparation of the valuation we require on our residential or Buy to Let mortgages.
 The valuer that we use may be able to carry out a Homebuyers Report or Building Survey for you.
 See our Valuation Fee Scale for details on costs.

 We may lend up to a maximum of 85% Loan to Value (LTV) on New Build Properties.
 If you have a LTV greater than 75% you will be required to have a minimum deposit of £25,000.